afragen/git-updater/README.md

 ## Remote Installation of Repositories

 From the `GitHub Updater Settings Page` there is a tabbed interface for remote installation of plugins or themes.
 If you install a private repository you must update the Settings tab so updates will be available.
+You may use either a full URI or short `<owner>/<repo>` format.

 ![Remote Install of Plugin Tab](./assets/screenshot-2.png)